Swaminarayan: Leadership as Sahajanand Swami

-Manifestation of God
+Manifestation belief

-According to Swaminarayan-tradition, Sahajanand Swami was later known as Swaminarayan after the mantra he taught at a gathering, in Faneni, a fortnight after the death of Ramanand Swami.
-He gave his followers a new mantra, known as the Swaminarayan mantra, to repeat in their rituals: Swaminarayan.
+According to Swaminarayan-tradition, Sahajanand Swami was later known as Swaminarayan after the mantra "swami narayan" which he taught at a gathering, in Faneni, a fortnight after the death of Ramanand Swami.
+According to this tradition he gave his followers this new mantra, known as the Swaminarayan mantra, to repeat in their rituals.
 When chanting this mantra, some devotees went into samadhi, and claimed that they could see their personal gods.
-Swaminarayan also became known by the names Ghanshyam Maharaj, Shreeji Maharaj, Hari Krishna Maharaj and Shri Hari.

-As early as 1804, Swaminarayan, who was reported to have performed miracles, was described as a manifestation of God in the first work written by a disciple and paramhansa, Nishkulanand Swami.
+As early as 1804, Swaminarayan, who was reported to have performed miracles, was described as a manifestation of God in the first work written by a disciple and paramahamsa, Nishkulanand Swami.
 This work, the Yama Danda, was the first piece of literature written within the Swaminarayan sect.
 Swaminarayan himself is said to have intimated that he was a manifestation of God in a meeting with Reginald Heber, the Lord Bishop of Calcutta, in 1825.

-Some of Swaminarayan's followers believe he was an incarnation of Lord Krishna.
+Some of Swaminarayan's followers believe he was an incarnation of Krishna.
 The images and stories of Swaminarayan and Krishna have coincided in the liturgy of the sect.
 The story of the birth of Swaminarayan parallels that of Krishna's birth from the scripture Bhagavata Purana.
-Most of his followers belief that Swaminarayan is the complete manifestation of Narayana or Purushottam Narayana - the Supreme Being and superior to other avatars.
+Most of his followers believe that Swaminarayan is the complete manifestation of Narayana or Purushottama Narayana - the Supreme Being and superior to other avatars.

 The belief of many followers that their founder was the incarnation of the Supreme God has also drawn criticism.
 According to Professor Raymond B. Williams, Swaminarayan was criticized because he received large gifts from his followers and dressed and traveled as a Maharaja even though he had taken the vows of renunciation of the world.
 Swaminarayan responded that he accepts gifts for the emancipation of his followers.

-Dharma
+Teaching

 Swaminarayan encouraged his followers to combine devotion and dharma to lead a pious life.
 Using Hindu texts and rituals to form the base of his organisation, Swaminarayan founded what in later centuries would become a global organisation with strong Gujarati roots.
 He was particularly strict on the separation of sexes in temples.
 Swaminarayan was against the consumption of meat, alcohol or drugs, adultery, suicide, animal sacrifices, criminal activities and the appeasement of ghosts and tantric rituals.
 Alcohol consumption was forbidden by him even for medicinal purposes.
 Many of his followers took vows before becoming his disciple.
 He stated that four elements need to be conquered for ultimate salvation: dharma, bhakti (devotion), gnana (knowledge) and vairagya (detachment).
-Doctrinally, Swaminarayan was close to eleventh century philosopher Ramanuja and was critical of Shankaracharya's concept of advaita, or monistic non-dualism.
+Doctrinally, Swaminarayan was close to eleventh century philosopher Ramanuja and was critical of Adi Shankara's concept of Advaita, or monistic non-dualism.
 Swaminarayan's ontology maintained that the supreme being is not formless and that God always has a divine form.
+Swaminarayan's philosophy asserts that Parabrahman and Aksharabrahman are two distinct eternal realities.